Richard-Burd/urban-cruise-ship/README.md

 import ArticleImage from "/components/ArticleImage.js";

-// import the solution MDX file import LobsterSolution from "/solutions/lobster_solution.mdx"
+// import the solution MDX file and give it an UpperCamelCase name import LobsterSolution from "/solutions/lobster_solution.mdx"

 # Lobsters